 Although, the sovereign gold coin has been around for at least 500 years, investing in gold sovereigns is still popular especially in Europe.

-Investing in gold nowadays is neccessary for the following reasons:
+Investing in gold nowadays is necessary for the following reasons:

 - To protect and preserve wealth from unexpected events.